Novohrednyeve: History

 The settlement came under attack by Russian forces during the Russian invasion of Ukraine in 2022 and was regained by Ukrainian forces by the middle of September the same year.
+Due to the Russian destruction of Kakhovka Dam, the village was heavily flooded, with no water supply being in place.
+By the end of June 2023, it lasted as one of three villages on the right bank of the Dnieper to still remain partially flooded.